dhanvanthbalaji/markowitz_parallel/README.md

 # Markowitz Portfolio Optimization

-A C++ implementation of the Markowitz portfolio optimization algorithm, exploring serial and parallel approaches for portfolio risk and return analysis.
+A C++ implementation of the Markowitz portfolio optimization approach, with serial and OpenMP-based parallel implementations for comparing computational performance.

+## Overview

+This project implements the Markowitz portfolio optimization approach and compares a serial implementation with a parallel implementation using OpenMP.

+The goal is to study how parallel execution can improve the performance of computationally intensive portfolio calculations.

-## Files
+## Implementations

-- `ser_ALGO.cpp` – Serial implementation
+- `ser_ALGO.cpp` — Serial implementation
-- `par_ALGO.cpp` – Parallel implementation
+- `par_ALGO.cpp` — Parallel implementation using OpenMP
-- `ASSIGNMENT_1_VAR.cpp` – Main program
+- `ASSIGNMENT_1_VAR.cpp` — Main program

-## Language
+## Technologies

 - C++
+- OpenMP
+- Parallel Computing
+- Git/GitHub

+## Key Concepts

+- Serial vs. parallel execution
+- OpenMP parallelization
+- Performance comparison
+- Portfolio risk and return calculations
+- Markowitz portfolio optimization